Fun Ideas for Your Elementary Music Lesson Plans April 2023

 This series does NOT include the “cute” clipart of some of the other sets.
 Because it does not look “elementary,” these Boom Cards may be used in the middle and high school settings as well depending upon the needs of your students.

-Set 1 of this sequential series begins VERY simply with just So-Mi for young elementary students.
+Set 1 of each series begins VERY simply for young elementary students.
 With six sequential sets, the upper levels will challenge more advanced students.

-This series includes 6 different sets which are scaffolded to provide a supportive systematic learning environment building skills in a sequential manner.
+Each note name series includes 6 scaffolded sets that provide a structured learning environment building skills successively.

 - Set 1 – Basic Spaces